Four Locust Farms:

-Four Locust Farms: A Legacy Rooted in History and Heritage
+A Legacy Rooted in History and Heritage

 Preserving Our Agricultural Heritage for Generations to Come

-Today, the farm is a beef cow-calf operation under the management of fourth-generation owner R. Z. Tucker.
+From 1925-1962, the farm operated as Pettus Dairy Farm, a major Richmond-market dairy operation.
+Today, the farm is a beef cow-calf operation under the management of fourth-generation owner R. Z. Tucker, along with his son, R. D. Tucker.
 The farm now proudly produces both Angus and Hereford cattle.

 Four Locust Farms is listed on both the Virginia Landmarks Register and the National Register of Historic Places and is recognized as a Virginia Century Farm for long-term continuous family ownership and production.